Albert Stanley, 1st Baron Ashfield

-Early life and career in United States
+Early life and career in the United States

 Stanley was born on 8 August 1874, in New Normanton, Derbyshire, England, the son of Henry and Elizabeth Knattriess (née Twigg).
 His father worked as a coachbuilder for the Pullman Company.
 In 1880, the family emigrated to Detroit in the United States, where he worked at Pullman's main factory.
 During the 1890s, the family changed its name to "Stanley".

 In 1888, at the age of 14, Stanley left school and went to work as an office boy at the Detroit Street Railways Company, which ran a horse-drawn tram system.
 He continued to study at evening school and worked long hours, often from 7.30 am to 10.00 pm.
-His abilities were recognised early and Stanley was given responsibility for scheduling the services and preparing the timetables when he was 17.
-Following the expansion and electrification of the tramway, he became General Superintendent of the company in 1894.
+His abilities were recognised early and Stanley was responsible for scheduling the services and preparing the timetables when he was 17.
+Following the tramway's expansion and electrification, he became General Superintendent of the company in 1894.

 Stanley was a naval reservist and, during the brief Spanish–American War of 1898, he served in the United States Navy as a landsman in the crew of USS Yosemite alongside many others from Detroit.
 In 1903, Stanley moved to New Jersey to become assistant general manager of the street railway department of the Public Service Corporation of New Jersey.
-The company had been struggling, but Stanley quickly improved its organisation and was promoted to general manager of the department in January 1904.
+The company had been struggling, but Stanley quickly improved its organisation and was promoted to department general manager in January 1904.
 In January 1907, he became general manager of the whole corporation, running a network of almost 1,000 route miles and 25,000 employees.

 In 1904, Stanley married Grace Lowrey (1878–1962) of New York.
-The couple had two daughters: Marian Stanley (born 1906) and Grace Stanley (born 1907).
+The couple had two daughters: Marian Stanley (1906–92) and Grace Stanley (1907–77).